jxson/looking-back-at-retrollect/looking-back-at-retrollect.md

 # Don't: Try to make html behave like native code

 Im looking at you pinned header and footer with a scrolling list view in between.
-While we were able to implement an acceptable solution to this common native UI pattern it still doesn't feel right, we got most of the way in a short amount of time but spending time on the rest proved to be nearly counterproductive.
+While we were able to implement an acceptable solution to this common native UI pattern it still doesn't feel right, we got most of the way in a short amount of time but spending time on the rest felt counterproductive.

 The Retrollect team spent a lot of time trying to force this behavior into our HTML5 app with a bunch of hacks which ended up being a hit to performance or backed us into other problems like circumventing Maobile Safari's rendering optimizations.